magpylib/magpylib/docs/_pages/docu/docu_magpylib.md

 :::
 :::{grid-item}
 :columns: 12
-**Info:** While the checks may be disabled, the field computation garantees correct results only if the mesh is closed, connected, not self-intersecting and all faces are oriented outwards.
+**Info:** While the checks may be disabled, the field computation guarantees correct results only if the mesh is closed, connected, not self-intersecting and all faces are oriented outwards.
 A tutorial {ref}`galler-tutorial-trimesh` is provided in the gallery.
 :::
 ::::